The Inner Child

 The first thing she wanted was to have fun again.
 So I let her accompany me in the garden.
 My regular gardening chores became more interesting.
 I felt like I had a little person tagging along with me.
 She always reminded me to stop and smell the roses.
 But not just smell them.
 She loved to touch the soft petals and talk to them.
 She loved pansies and tiny insects.
 She loved to lie in the grass and watch the clouds.
 She felt everything so keenly.
 Sometimes we would forget to work as we lost ourselves in the sensual beauty of the garden.
 Everything was so real.
 How had I failed to notice these things before?

 My kids were in their late teens at this time, and they thought I'd lost my mind.
-The teen years are basically about repressing the Inner Child and pretending to be a grown-up.
-But sometimes I could convince my kids to play with me.
+They were busy trying to grow up, but sometimes I could convince them to play with me.
 One of my daughters had taken up Zumba dancing, and she gave me lessons.
 My Inner Child loves to dance!
 I never knew.

 Then at age 46, I got divorced.
 Life got serious again, and a new aspect of my Inner Child emerged.
 As I went through a year of therapy, it seemed like the crying would never end.
 I literally had not cried in over 20 years.
 I'd been disconnected from my emotions because crying was not allowed in my family of origin or my marriage.
 Now I had a lifetime's worth of grieving to do.
 Fortunately, I had a life coach with a strong maternal side, and she helped me learn how to parent my sad Inner Child.